hect0x7/UI-Plugin/README.md

-*   below are the details what I modified code and reason
+*   below are the details about codes I modified and reason

     *   main method of `MainBCU.java`: to enable UI-Plugin